 Sometimes travelling solo is the best way to travel.
 But it can be lonely.
-Here are 6 tips to help you make friends when travelling.
+Here are 6 tips to help you make friends when travelling alone.

 Stay at a hostel

 Hostels are usually the best place to meet other globetrotters when on holiday.
 They might be in groups or solo travellers like yourself.
 But what makes it so great is that there is usually a diverse mix of people, spanning different age groups and life experiences.
 The atmosphere in a hostel leads itself to chatting to new people and making friends with this diverse group.
 Don’t go with any preconceived notions of the kind of people you want to make friends with.
 Having an open mind and listening to the stories of the people that are around you could make some of the best lasting memories of the holiday.

 If staying in a hostel on your own makes you a little nervous, many hostels offer private rooms.
 So you have the privacy you’d prefer while also having that community atmosphere that can help you make friends.

 People travelling alone will often say they want to do something or go somewhere, but never actually get around to doing it.
 Why not take the initiative and organise an excursion?
 Once someone puts the plan in motion you’ll be surprised how quickly everyone will get behind the idea.
 Be the organiser and you’ll soon find yourself some new friends.

 Go to activities

 Shared experiences are the quickest way to create bonds with other people.
 If the hostel or travel company you are with are organising events and activities, make sure you sign up.
 This way you get to hang out with new people and create some amazing Instagram-worthy memories!